Notice to the Population

 3.PREVENTIVE MEASURES

-• Ensure the unblocking of rainwater drainage systems and the removal of inert materials and other objects that could be dragged or create obstacles to the free flow of water;
+• Ensure the unblocking of rainwater drainage systems and removal of inert materials and other objects that could be dragged or create obstacles to the free flow of water;

 • Do not cross flooded areas, in order to prevent people or vehicles from being dragged into holes in the pavement or open drains;